 Suggested Walk: Escape the city center with a picnic lunch (perhaps some cheese and wine from a store downtown) and drive to Montmorency Falls, where you can walk the paths and cross a suspension bridge over a thundering waterfall.

-With its complete absence of cars, Venice takes the idea of a walkable city to a new level.
+With its complete absence of cars, Venice takes the idea of walkable cities to a new level.
 Leave St. Mark’s Square behind (after the obligatory photos, of course) to let yourself get lost in the city’s maze of villages within villages, where locals’ laundry flutters in the breeze over narrow alleys and little cafes open their doors for alfresco dining.

 Suggested Walk: Take a boat to Burano, a delightfully colorful village that can also only be explored on foot.
 Fun fact: Pisa doesn’t have the only leaning tower in Italy.
 Burano has its own tilted building, the leaning bell tower of St. Martin Bishop.

-You won’t find tacky bus tours within the walls of ancient Jerusalem, whose holy sites—including the Western Wall, City of David National Park and Hezekiah’s Tunnels—can only be explored on foot.
+You won’t find tacky bus tours within the walls of ancient Jerusalem, whose holy sites—including the Western Wall, City of David National Park, and Hezekiah’s Tunnels—can only be explored on foot.
 Other great places to wander include the Jewish Quarter and the beautiful landscape of the Mount of Olives.

 Suggested Walk: Walk on the walls of Jerusalem’s Old City to look down on its historic streets from above.